 For most US travelers, a realistic daily budget falls into one of three lanes.
 A budget trip usually lands around $140 to $220 per person per day.
 A mid-range trip often runs $250 to $420 per person per day.
 A higher-end trip can easily reach $500 to $900 or more per person per day, especially once you add premium stays, private transport, and lagoon or guided experiences.

-Those ranges assume you are not camping and that you are traveling in the main visitor pattern most people follow – Reykjavik, the South Coast, the Golden Circle, or a Ring Road segment.
+Those ranges assume you’re not camping and that you’re following the main visitor pattern — Reykjavik, the South Coast, the Golden Circle, or a Ring Road segment.
 They also assume shoulder-season to summer pricing.
-Winter can sometimes lower accommodation rates, but shorter daylight and tougher road conditions may push you toward tours instead of self-driving, which changes the math.
+Winter can sometimes bring lower accommodation rates, but shorter daylight and tougher road conditions may push you toward tours instead of self-driving, which changes the math.

 The biggest daily cost categories are accommodation, transportation, food, and activities.
 In Iceland, those four rarely behave independently.
 A cheap guesthouse outside a town may require a car.
 A central Reykjavik hotel may let you skip parking and walk to dinner.
-A full-day tour may cost more than driving yourself, but it can remove fuel, parking, and navigation stress.
+A full-day tour may cost more than driving yourself, but it removes fuel, parking, and navigation stress in one go.

 What you can expect to spend each day